IvanKirchev/WordEmbeddings/README.md

 # Word Embedding

-Word Embedding implementations based on Word2Vec and GloVe algorithms
+Word Embedding implementations based on Word2Vec concept.
+Users can replace corpus.txt will most text but beware that I've probably missed not so common symbols during text preprocessing.
+Feel free to file issues.

 ## Usage
-Single entry point to the two available models.
-Configuration is read from config.yaml file located in the source dorectory of the models.
+Single entry point for the two available models.
+Configuration like learning_rate, epochs, etc. is read from a config.yaml file located in the source directory of a model.

 ```
-python3 main.py [bais | negative_sampling]
+python3 main.py [basic | negative_sampling]
 ```

 ## From scratch implementation using TF only for the autodiff

-The source code for this model is located in word2vec.py
+* This is oversimplified word2vec implementation using the naive approach of processing the softmax activations on every entry in the vocabulary.

+* Evaluation is done by calculating the euclidean distances between the following two pairs of word embeddings (man - boy) and (father - son).
+I haven't explored this score of recent SOTA word embedding but a good score is assumed to be very close to zero > 0.001.

 ## Tensorflow and Keras implementation of Word2Vec with negative sampling
+* Word2Vec with negative sampling